 If you are not a current holder of a policy, the new rates are built in, although they can (and probably will) still increase.
 Northwestern Mutual doesn’t offer hybrid long-term care insurance policy, which has become more and more popular thanks to its combined benefits of a permanent life insurance policy with a long-term care policy.
 Here are the best hybrid long-term care insurance companies for your consideration.

-Let’s take a look at Northwestern Mutual’s long term care option.
+Let’s take a look at Northwestern Mutual’s traditional long term care option.
+It is quite expensive yet can be a decent option with great customer service and a reputable company.

 Northwestern Mutual’s Quiet Care Long-Term Care